spalte/Natural-Image-Building-Blocks/README.md

 NIStorage provides a simple mechanism to store small amounts of data locally using a key-value mechanism.

 **OsiriXIntegration**
-OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of an OsiriX Plugin.
-Upon initialization, the plugin will determine if OsiriX classes exist in the Obj-C runtime, and if so, will install a handful of functions that will be useful to plugin authors.
+OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of an Horos or OsiriX Plugin.
+Upon initialization, the plugin will determine if Horos or OsiriX classes exist in the Obj-C runtime, and if so, will install a handful of functions that will be useful to plugin authors.
 For example, getting a NIVolumeData that represents the data displayed by a ViewerController.

 #Sample Source Code#
 **SimplePlugin**
-A very simple OsiriX plugin that opens a volume and shows how to use the most common Natural Image Building Blocks APIs.
+A very simple Horos/OsiriX plugin that opens a volume and shows how to use the most common Natural Image Building Blocks APIs.